 |

-at a different site in Antartica, a Russian outpost called Vostok.
+at a different site in Antarctica, a Russian outpost called Vostok.
 Four

 records were set there.
 First record: